acdh-oeaw/Teaching_CBS4DH/lectures/git/git_1.md

 ```shell
 git push
 ```
 At this point, Git will probably ask you for your **GitHub credentials**.
 However, if you insert your username and then your password, you will receive an error message, since this way of accessing GitHub outside of a web browser is not supported anymore.
-Therefore, we need a different solution, i.e. creating a **personal access token**, a sequence of characters that will take the place of our password (in this scenario) but will allow us to have more control on what Git (or other applications) can do with our remote repositories.
+Windows users might get prompted to insert their credentials on the GitHub website.
+Mac users might need a different solution, i.e. creating a **personal access token**, a sequence of characters that will take the place of our password (in this scenario) but will allow us to have more control on what Git (or other applications) can do with our remote repositories.

 ## 7. Intermezzo: Create a GitHub personal access token